Keyboard shortcuts

 Multiple Email Accounts

-If you have separate work and personal email, add a step for each:
+If you have separate work and personal email, add a bullet for each in the Gather phase of Knowledge/Jesse-Guidelines/Start-of-Day-Routine.md:

 appointments, and anything time-sensitive.